-In this chapter, ProRail describes the procedures, rules and schedules drawn up with a view to realising an organised and fair capacity allocation and traffic control process.
+In this chapter, ProRail describes the procedures, rules and schedules drawn up with a view to realising an organised and fair capacity allocation process.
 Decisions of competent authorities or court rulings may give rise to changes in these procedures, rules and timetables following the publication of the Network Statement.
 In that case, a supplement to this Network Statement will be published.
+The capacity allocation on railway yards and stabling yards is described in Chapter 7 of the relevant service facilities (Chapter 7.3.5.3).